-Join Ben Long for an in-depth discussion in this video Analyzing lines, part of Foundations of Photography: Composition.
+Join Ben Long for an in-depth discussion in this video Analyzing lines, part of Photography Foundations: Composition.

 Lines are great compositional elements, and there are lots of ways that you can…use them to drive focus and attention and balance your frame.…You had to be very careful though, because a very subtle difference in…positioning of a line from one place to another can make a huge impact on your photo.…You want to be careful about how lines intersect, how they blend together, and…even a slight camera motion can change that.…Let's look at some examples.…Our first example here is a composition that's not really built around any…idea of line, but rather about shapes, the shapes of these three refrigerators.…